tembo-io/website/src/content/docs/product/stacks/AI/vectordb.md

  Wireless Mouse    | Pointing device without the need for a physical connection | 0.35592426991011383
 ```

-## How it works
+### How it works

 When `vectorize.table()` is executed, the extension creates jobs in [pgmq](https://github.com/tembo-io/pgmq) to generate embeddings for your existing data.

 These jobs are executed by a background worker in Postgres.
-The background worker calls the appropriate embedding model, whether thats one coming from Hugging Face or OpenAI.
+The background worker calls the appropriate embedding model, whether it's coming from Hugging Face or OpenAI.

 `vectorize.search()` transforms the raw text query into embeddings using the same model that was used to generate the embeddings in the first place.

-It then uses the `pgvector` extension to search for the most similar embeddings in the table,
-and returns the results in a JSON format to the caller.
+It then uses the `pgvector` extension to search for the most similar embeddings in the table and returns the results in a JSON format to the caller.

 ## Support